j4m3sb0nd007/riceteacatpanda/riceteacatpanda/strongpassword/strong_password.md

 ## Solution

-We saw the name of this CTF is the same items of Description challenge.
+I saw the name of this CTF ( https://riceteacatpanda.wtf/ ) is the same items of Description challenge.

 | Hint | CTF Name |
 | -------- | -------- |